V-ALICE/GPTrivia/README.md

 Play stupid trivia with GPT-4, inspired by DougDoug's ridiculous AI trivia stream.

 **Notes**
-- I threw this together just for fun, so the code is messy and might not work correctly sometimes.
+- I threw this together just for fun and just for me, so the code is messy and might not work correctly sometimes.
 These instructions may not be complete or accurate either
 - Only tested on Windows.
-All of the resources *should* work on Linux, but likely require extra setup/packages that aren't noted here
+The resources *could* work on Linux, but likely require extra setup/packages that aren't noted here
 - Speech-to-Text will use the default mic unless an override is set

 **Required**